About Dwarkadhish Temple

 The backdrop of the city is scenic and spiritual, with the Gomti river and Arabian sea.
 Legends tell the story of the submergence of the Dwarkadhish temple six times earlier, and the one at present is the seventh avatar.

-According to historians, the original temple was destroyed by a medieval ruler in 1472 but later honored lavishly by Adi Shankaracharya.
-What else could make it more exciting than this temple rising again and again?
+Historians attribute the destruction of the original temple to a medieval ruler in 1472, but it was restored and magnificently honored by Adi Shankaracharya.
+What could be more exhilarating than witnessing the temple rise again and again?

 Architecture of Dwarkadhish Temple